w3c/mathml-docs/intent-explainer/index.md

 ## Semantic Reading Considerations

 Most AT can do a good job reading high school and lower college level math.
 However, problems occur because mathematical notations can be ambiguous.
 For example, $(x,y)$ could be the coordinate of a point or it could be the open interval from x to y.
 Braille math codes such as Nemeth and UEB encode them the same.
 Speech could do so also with the literal reading "open paren x comma y close paren".
 However, this is not how someone would typically read it.
 Instead, they would say something like "the point x comma y" or "the open interval from x to y".
 There is a supposition that semantic readings are "better", but this has not been confirmed by research for people that are blind; studies do show that semantic reading styles are better for individuals with dyslexia and other non-visual print disabilities.
 Nonetheless, it is widely assumed that semantic speech is important because people/teachers use such readings often and listeners are used to hearing them.
 In many cases, the semantic reading is shorter and therefore uses less working memory.

+### Examples
-Some examples are:
+Some examples of semantic vs. syntactic readings are:
 * $x^2$ -- "x squared" versus "x superscript 2 end superscript"
 * $\hat{x}$ -- "x hat" versus "x modified above with circumflex"
 * $\big(\begin{smallmatrix} 1 & 0\\\\ 0 & 1\end{smallmatrix}\big)$ -- "the 2 by 2 identity matrix" vs "open paren start 2 by 2 table;  row 1, column 1, 1, column 2, 0, row 2, column 1 0, column 2 1, end table, close paren"